cmuriel1/bookscreen-insights/README.md

 put there is feedback in form of star and written feedback

 ## Contribute
-You can feel free to contribute in ***Bookscreen Insights***, Make pull request i will definitely merge it.

 # Getting Started with Django project
 This site was made with [Django Project](https://docs.djangoproject.com/en/5.0/)